zhangj111/jianzhang.github.io/_pages/about.md

 My Ph.D works mainly center around building tools for detecting software vulnerabilities, including the **Fuzz Driver Generation**, **Firmware Rehosting**, and **Binary Instrumentation**.
 They worked by enabling the fuzz testing on the targets that cannot be effectively applied before.
-In the near future, I plan to explore more possibilities on vulnerability detection, such as modeling new kinds of vulnerbilities, exploring LLM-assisted approaches, etc.
+In the near future, I plan to explore more possibilities on **vulnerability detection**, such as modeling new kinds of vulnerbilities, exploring LLM-assisted approaches, etc.
 In the long run, I'm eager to build more cool things!

 Currently, I am a Research Associate in [CYSREN@NTU](https://www.ntu.edu.sg/cysren) since March 2023, and also working as Project Co-Investigator for some projects.